ElanMedoff/use-search-param-state/README.md

 ### `validate`

-A function with the following type: `(unvalidated: unknown) => T`.
+A function with the following type: `(unvalidated: unknown) => TVal`.

 The result of `parse` is passed as the `unvalidated` argument to `validate`.

-`validate` is expected to validate and return the `unvalidated` argument passed to it (presumably of type `T`), or throw an error.
+`validate` is expected to validate and return the `unvalidated` argument passed to it (presumably of type `TVal`), or throw an error.
 If `validate` throws an error, `onError` will be called, `useSearchParamState` will return the initial state, and the URL will be set with the initial state using `pushState`.

 `validate` has no default value.